-Show 17 was the first in a series of specials produced on behalf of the World Public Relations Forum, that took place in Toronto, May 2016.
+The first in a series of specials produced on behalf of the World Public Relations Forum, that took place in Toronto, May 2016.

-The aim of the show was to preview the sessions that the three guests are going to be presenting at the conference in May and themes discussed included:
+The aim of the show was to preview the sessions that the three guests are going to be presenting at the PR conference in May and themes discussed included:

-- Modernising Public Relations Teams
+- Modernising PR Teams